Police: Backup driver in fatal Uber crash was distracted

 "Sometimes, her face appears to react and show a smirk or laugh at various points during the times that she is looking down," the report said.
 "Her hands are not visible in the frame of the video during these times."

-The office of Cristina Perez Hesano, an attorney for Herzberg's daughter and husband, declined to comment on the police report.
-Attorney Pat McGroder, who represents Herzberg's mother, father and son, didn't immediately respond to a call late Friday morning seeking comment.
+Cristina Perez Hesano, a lawyer for Herzberg's daughter and husband, and Pat McGroder, an attorney representing Herzberg's mother, father and son, declined to comment on the police report.

 An Uber spokeswoman said in a prepared statement Friday morning that the company is cooperating with investigations while it does an internal safety review.
 "We have a strict policy prohibiting mobile device usage for anyone operating our self-driving vehicles.
 We plan to share more on the changes we'll make to our program soon," the statement said.